 Pop-up fabric enclosures — best quick portability

 Fabric-over-frame pop-up booths (from various brands) fold down small and set up in seconds on a stand or desk.
-They control highs and some mids and are popular with voiceover artists who travel, though they do less in the low mids than dense panels.
+They control highs and some mids and are popular with the voiceover artists who travel that we cover in our best microphones for voiceover guide, though they do less in the low mids than dense panels.

 Studiobricks & ISOVOX — best isolation